AdobeDocs/experience-manager-65.en/help/managing/hardware-sizing-guidelines.md

 The disk space required depends heavily on both the volume and type of your web application.
 The calculations should account for the following:

-* the quantity and size of pages, assets, and other repository-stored entities such as workflows, profiles etc.
+* the quantity and size of pages, assets, and other repository-stored entities such as workflows, profiles, and so on.
 * the estimated frequency of content changes and therefore the creation of content versions
 * the volume of DAM asset renditions that will be generated
 * the overall growth of content over time